T-Goon/Brigham-and-Womans-Path-Finding-App/README.md

 # Getting Started with this code

-We require that all teams do their work for CS3733 Projects on a private repository in a Github Organization.
+We require that all teams do their work for CS3733 Projects on a private repository in a GitHub Organization.
 In order to turn this code into such a repository, please follow these instructions.

 https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository